 The benefit to higher growth in the secondary metro areas is the fact that they traditionally have a lower median home price to begin with.
 Even with significantly higher price appreciation, the cost of a home in Indianapolis, which saw in increase of 5.7%, will remain well below the cost of a comparable property in San Francisco, which saw an increase of 1%.

 Common Questions About the Housing Market

-To determine the best time to list your house, however, place your needs first – whether it’s waiting for the kids to be out of school for the summer, listing in winter to meet your financial needs or putting your home on the market with little notice during the fall because you were transferred for work.
+To determine the best time to list your house, however, place your needs first – whether it’s waiting for the kids to get out of school for the summer, listing in the winter to meet your financial needs or putting your home on the market with little notice during the fall because you were transferred for work.